sarvan312/hello-world-terraform-main/terraform-webapp/README.md

 cd infra/accounts/dev/ecs; terraform apply
 ```
 This will output
-* URL to access the web server.
+* URL to access the web page.
 * ECR repo url where docker images should be pushed.

 ## Development